How to evaluate LLMs for SQL generation

 4

-We'll now test these functions in combination including our unit test and evaluations to test out two system prompts.
+We will test these functions in combination including our unit test and evaluations to test out two system prompts.

 Each iteration of input/output and scores should be stored as a run.
 Optionally you can add GPT-4 annotation within your evaluations or as a separate step to review an entire run and highlight the reasons for errors.